All-terrain vehicles (ATVs) or side by sides (SXS) are great machines that can go in rugged areas and give you heart-pumping experiences for riders.

 - Consider the elements, if it’s hot, and you’re riding hard it could be just overworked and needs some time to cool down.

-- Take the ATV in to a repair shop if something is noticeably wrong.
+- Take it in to a repair shop if something is noticeably wrong.

 Remember, safety should always be a priority.
 If you are unsure about any repairs or the severity of the overheating issue, it is best to talk to a qualified ATV tech or dealership.